dmmagdal/InvestopediaDownload/README.md

 # Investopedia Download

-Description: A web scraper that downloads key pages from investopedia.com.
+Description: Download key terms defined in Investopedia as well as any related articles.

 ### Setup